MediaComem/docker-brownbag/README.md

 ```

 So far, our `app` container has its 3000 port published on your machine's 3000 port.
 That won't work
-if you deploy more than 1 container, as they can't all listen on the same port.
-You'll have to put a
+if you deploy more than 1 container, as they **can't all listen on the same port**.
+You'll have to
-load balancer in front of your `app` containers, so that it can listen on the port, and redirect
+put a **load balancer** in front of your `app` containers, so that it can listen on the port, and
-requests to the other containers.
+redirect requests to the other containers.

 Make the following changes to the `docker-compose.yml` in the `todo` directory: